Spiral (Stockhausen): Structure and technique

 Spiral consists of a sequence of 206 events, grouped into ten sections which are divided in the score by wavy barlines.
-Stockhausen explained that in pieces like this, "the first step is always that of imitating something and the next step is that of transforming what you're able to imitate".
+Stockhausen explained that in this and his other process pieces "the first step is always that of imitating something and the next step is that of transforming what you're able to imitate".
 The first event is realized with the short-wave receiver and the instrument/voice together.
-The subsequent events freely alternate performance by the radio, by the instrument or voice, and their combination, though a balance should be aimed for between events with and without radio sounds.
+The subsequent events freely alternate performance by the radio, by the instrument or voice, and their combination, though the score specifies that the performer should attempt to balance the quantity of each type of event.

-Each plus, minus, or equal sign indicates that, upon repetition of an event, the performer is to increase, decrease, or maintain the same level in one of four musical dimensions (or "parameters"): overall duration of the event, number of internal subdivisions, dynamic level, or pitch register/range.
-It is up to the performer to decide which of these dimensions is to be affected, except that vertically stacked signs must be applied to different parameters.
-Despite this indeterminacy, a large number of plus signs (for example) will result in successive events becoming longer, more finely subdivided, louder, and either higher or wider in range; a large number of minus signs will produce the reverse effect.
+Each plus, minus, or equal sign indicates that, upon repetition of an event, the performer is to increase, decrease, or maintain the same level in one of four musical dimensions (or "parameters"): duration of the event, number of internal subdivisions, dynamic level, or pitch register.
+It is up to the performer to decide which of these dimensions is to be affected, though vertically stacked signs must be applied to different parameters.
 To the signs previously used in Prozession and Kurzwellen, Stockhausen adds a dozen new ones.
 An especially important one is the "spiral sign", consisting of a column of different combinations of four or five plus or minus signs bracketed by repeat marks.
 At this sign, the performer is to repeat the previous event several times, transposing it each time in all parameters, and attempt to transcend not only previous limits reached in the piece, but also to go beyond the limitations of the instrument/voice itself.
 In doing this, the performer is encouraged to employ visual and theatrical possibilities.
-Because there are only seven "spiral" signs altogether, not every section contains one of them.
 Spiral is not ordinarily performed complete: the performer may end a version at any of the wavy barlines, and then for the next performance should resume where the previous one left off.
 On the other hand, the end of the score is marked "da capo" so that, should a chosen starting point result in the end being reached too soon, the performer may continue again from the beginning.
 Most performances last between fifteen and twenty-five minutes, and Stockhausen did not authorise a full-length version until Michael Vetter convinced him to permit such a thing.
-The first complete performance was realised by Michael Vetter and was recorded on 22 November 1995 at the Ballhorn Tonstudio in Odenthal.
+The first complete performance was realised by Michael Vetter and was recorded on 22 November 1995 at the Ballhorn Tonstudio in Odenthal, Germany.